 Having a stamp of your logo is the ultimate in branding convenience — you can use it on packaging, labels, printouts, receipts, and more!

 Choose from self-inking stamps (pre-loaded with ink) or a traditional rubber stamp with an ink pad.
-If you have brand guidelines, use them to get your stamp made in the exact color of your logo.
+And make sure to have your logo’s exact color handy so you can order ink in that shade!

 Throwing a big party or grand opening?
 Don’t miss the chance to execute some branding ideas for your event!